mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 #### dnsmasq

-Although `dnsmasq` arguably does not provide as full support for HTTP boot as it does for PXE boot, its features can be used (or abused) to respond to requests for the location of HTTP boot NBP files.
+Although `dnsmasq` does not provide as full support for HTTP boot as it does for PXE boot, its PXE boot features can be configured to respond to requests for the location of HTTP boot NBP files.

-An HTTP server (such as Apache, nginx, or multiple other options) will be required to serve the actual NBP files over `http://` or `https://`.

 A basic `dnsmasq` HTTP boot configuration is as follows:

 ```
 TODO
 ```

+An HTTP server (such as Apache, nginx, or multiple other options) will be required to serve the actual NBP files over `http://` or `https://`.

 References:
  - https://github.com/ipxe/ipxe/discussions/569